How Human-Centric Lighting Improves Healthcare Spaces

 Visual Accuracy and Safety

-Good lighting improves visibility.
-Great lighting improves accuracy.
-LED systems with proper color rendering and uniform distribution reduce glare and eye strain.
-They make it easier to read charts, monitor equipment, and assess patient conditions accurately.
-That directly supports patient safety.
+Effective lighting improves visibility and enhances accuracy in critical environments.
+For example, LED systems with proper color rendering and uniform distribution reduce glare and eye strain.
+As a result, staff can read charts, monitor equipment, and assess patient conditions more accurately.

 Energy Use and Efficiency